 Grids have the power to portray logic, theory, control, and perfection.
 In a sense, it’s a trend that’s never ended—only come and gone in waves.
 Based on designs we’ve seen of late, we can expect a healthy serving of very obvious grids in logo design this year.
 Check out Uber and Bing for examples of grid-based logos.

-What’s been catching your eye lately?
+From the latest branding trends, What’s been catching your eye lately?
 Let us know in the comments!